iroblesrazzaq/mathematical-expression-evaluator/README.md

 The most challenging aspect of this project was implementing accurate segmentation and recognition of handwritten mathematical symbols.
 To overcome this, we developed a custom image processing pipeline using OpenCV for segmentation and a CNN trained on a dataset of handwritten mathematical symbols.

-Another significant challenge was creating a smooth drawing experience and integrating the machine learning model with the web interface in real-time.
-We solved this by optimizing the backend processing and using asynchronous JavaScript to handle the communication between the frontend and backend efficiently, all without relying on any frontend frameworks.

 ## Future Improvements

 - Expand the range of recognized mathematical symbols and operations
-- Implement user accounts to save and share expressions
 - Add support for more complex mathematical operations and functions
-- Optimize the model for better performance on mobile devices
 - Enhance the drawing experience with advanced canvas features

 ## Contributing